 He seemed reluctant to talk about Apollo 11 and I even remember back on the 25th anniversary, the BBC ran a documentary in which Buzz Aldrin did most of the talking, explaining how Neil landed the Lunar Module Eagle on the moon’s surface.

 On the way down the Eagle’s computer kept throwing up ‘1201’ and ‘1202’ program alarms.
 Neither Armstrong nor Aldrin knew what that was but the controllers at mission control knew.
-The on-board computer which had less memory that a modern mobile phone, could not deal with all the data is was receiving.
+The on-board computer which had less memory than a modern mobile phone, could not deal with all the data is was receiving.
 Armstrong switched over to manual flight, hopped the lunar lander over a rocky area then finally dropped down safely onto the lunar surface with only a scant few seconds of fuel remaining.

 Anyway, getting back to July, 1969, I don’t know if you can imagine the excitement of a twelve year old boy, getting up for school one morning to find the TV on and Neil Armstrong walking on the moon when the usual TV broadcast at that time would have been the test card!